Quantum Conditional Probabilities and New Measures of Quantum Information: Quantum Conditional Probabilities and Information

 which satisfies

 due to (\ref{eq:TotalProbability}).

-The crucial difference between classical and quantum conditional probabilities is that the latter fail to satisfy Bayes' theorem:
+A crucial difference between classical and quantum conditional probabilities is that the latter fail to satisfy Bayes' theorem:

 The failure of Bayes' theorem reflects the non-commutativity of quantum observables, and therefore the inability to define a symmetric joint probability distribution.
-From a dynamical perspective, Bayes' theorem fails due to the generic irreversibility of $\mathcal{E}_{R\leftarrow Q}$, as is evident from the case in which $\mathcal{E}_{R\leftarrow Q}$ represents a projective measurement.
+From a dynamical perspective, Bayes' theorem fails due to the generic irreversibility of $\mathcal{E}_{R\leftarrow Q}$, as is evident from the case in which $\mathcal{E}_{R\leftarrow Q}$ represents a projective measurement.\footnote{The paper by Schack, Brun, and Caves \cite{Schack2001} is a prominent example of work that does indeed derive a quantum version of Bayes' rule.
+However, these sorts of results rely on taking a large number of copies of a system's Hilbert space to represent a large ensemble of identical systems.
+The conditional probabilities we define in (\ref{eq:QCP}) differ in essential ways from these earlier constructions, as is apparent from the fact that our conditional probabilities involve only a single instance of a system's Hilbert space.
+Thus, the failure of Bayes' theorem is compatible with these prior results.}

 In general, linear CPTP evolution of an eigenprojector of the initial density matrix yields a nontrivial density matrix defined by